A New Life Recovery Center

 A New Life Recovery Center - Fort Pierce, FL

-A New Life Recovery Center is a substance and mental health treatment facility located at 2017 Avenue D in the 34950 zip code in Fort Pierce, FL.
+A New Life Recovery Center is a mental health and addiction treatment center located at 2017 Avenue D in the 34950 zip code in Fort Pierce, FL.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by A New Life Recovery Center include anger management, counseling for trauma victims and relapse prevention.
-A New Life Recovery Center provides long term rehab, IOT and residential long term treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
+Some of the treatment approaches used by A New Life Recovery Center include anger management, trauma counseling and substance use counseling approach.
+A New Life Recovery Center provides regular outpatient treatment, outpatient rehab and intensive outpatient treatment program.
+It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 2017 Avenue D, Fort Pierce, FL 34950